 Interested in more ways to make money?

-If you’re ready to make a few more bucks in your free time, don’t miss out on this list of 100+ websites that pay you to sign up and refer friends, along with this other list of over 100 websites you can use to make money in your spare time.
-Between these two lists, you should be able to make anywhere from $100-5,000 over the weekend!
+If you’re ready to make a few more bucks in your free time, don’t miss out on this list of 100+ websites that pay you to sign up and refer friends, along with this other list of over 100 websites you can use to make money in your spare time, and finally, these 21 fun side hustles.
+Between these three lists, you should be able to make anywhere from $100-5,000 over the weekend!

 Are there any ideas that I missed?
 I would love for you to share your strategies for making a LOT of money while in college.